HashedMantisShrimp/WebScraper/README.md

 # WebScraper
-A simple console application that scrapes the items name and link (From CraigsList) based on user choice of city and category
+A simple console application that scrapes the CraigsList items' name and link based on user choice of city and category